 Being aware of these factors will help your doctor establish your diagnosis.

 The first steps in finding the cause of abdominal rigidity are to discuss your medical history.
 A physical exam will usually reveal the cause.
-Your doctor may order the following tests:
+Your doctor may also order blood tests, including:

 - CBC (complete blood count)